brimdata/super/book/src/super-sql/expressions.md

 ### Input Data

-In contrast to traditional SQL where the expressions in the various clauses have different scoping rules about how input data is referenced, the model used by pipe operators in SuperSQL is straightforward:
+In contrast to traditional SQL where the expressions in the various SELECT query clauses have different scoping rules about how input data is referenced, the model used by pipe operators in SuperSQL is straightforward:
 * all input is referenced as a single value called `this`, and
 * all output is emitted into a single value called `this`.

 For example, referencing a field called `x` of record `this` has this familiar pattern: